elucian/bee/syntax/structure.md

 over ; end of driver
 ```

-Do not try to understand the example.
+Do not try to understand this example.
 It is just a worm-up!

 **Notes:**
 * This program is a #driver having file-name "main.bee";
 * Input parameter _*params_ is an array of strings;
-* Any Bee module is ending with "over" that is mandatory keyword;
+* Any Bee module is ending with mandatory keyword: _"over"_ ;
 * Early driver termination can be trigger using: halt or exit;

 ## External code